lachrist/estree-sentry-2/README.md

     : (node.property as Identifier).name;
 ```

-`estree-sentry` is a subset of `estree` which removes many nonsensical nodes at
+`estree-sentry` is a subset of `estree` (safe call expression in left-hand side
-the price of more complex type definitions.
-The makes nodes easier to consume by
+of assignments) which removes many nonsensical nodes at the price of more
-harder to generate.
-For instance, in the snippet below, the type assertion would
+complex type definitions.
+This makes nodes easier to consume but harder to
-not be needed. `estree-sentry` offers two other features to further leverage the
+produce. `estree-sentry` offers two other features to further leverage the
 typescript type system:

 - Nodes are recursively parametrized by annotations.
 This makes it possible to